 MOPP D/2.3 Research governance framework

-MOPP D/2.6 QUT Code of Conduct for Research
+MOPP D/2.6 QUT Code for responsible conduct of research

-MOPP D/2.8 Management of research data
+MOPP D/2.8 Management of research data and primary materials

 MOPP E/8.1 Management of student misconduct

-QUT Enterprise Agreement (Academic Staff)
+QUT Enterprise Agreement (Academic Staff) (QUT staff access only)

 |13.11.15||All||University Academic Board||Revised policy|